finos/common-domain-model/documentation/source/contribution.rst

 Before you start contributing your model changes, please go through the following contribution checklist:

-- Use Rosetta to contribute model changes to GitHub, specifying a meaningful title and description
+- iF using Rosetta, contribute model changes.
+They will be directly documented in the CDM GitHub repository for review.
+Specifying a meaningful title and description
 - Notify the CDM Maintainers (via email or Slack) of the submitted contribution
 - Include: